hayleycodes/personal-website/content/projects.md

 #### Computer Science and Education Research Group (CSERG)

-We are a small team (often known as "The Department of Fun Stuff") at the University of Canterbury who create resources for teachers (or anyone) from all around to use to help learn and teach Computer Science.
+We are a small team (often known as "The Department of Fun Stuff") at the University of Canterbury who create resources for teachers (or anyone) from all around the world to use to help learn and teach Computer Science.
 I work on the technical side of this project, which means I am involved in designing and creating open source software that allows contributors from all over the world to help us grow our projects.

 The work we do is only made possible thanks to so many generous sponsors and there is always an ever growing list of things we want to work on in future.
 If you are interested in helping us out, please [contact me](https://docs.google.com/forms/d/e/1FAIpQLSdqyT5Rppz3E7ZLvRfS6sQlborxzm9b7UsZ7Vt_GYroDX0ebw/viewform?usp=sf_link)!

 ##### Computer Science Unplugged

-CS Unplugged is a collection of free learning activities that teach Computer Science fough engaging games and puzzles that use cards, string, crayons and lots of running around.
+CS Unplugged is a collection of free learning activities that teach Computer Science through engaging games and puzzles that use cards, string, crayons and lots of running around.

 I am part of the team who is working on the technical side of creating a new website for [CS Unplugged](http://csunplugged.org/).